feathersjs/feathers/index.md

   .listen(3000);
 ```

 To test the connection, we can create an `index.html` file in the same folder.
-The example will connect to SocketIO, create a new Todo and also log when any Todo has been created, updated or patched:
+The example page will connect to SocketIO, create a new Todo and also log when any Todo has been created, updated or patched:

 ```html
 <!DOCTYPE HTML>